JVmano/Lord-of-the-Circuits/README.md

 ## Can I read the content?
 Sure!
 But for now we can't afford a domain for our project then you will need to download and use a php localhost to open our files.

-## Have will more content in the future?
+## Will have more content in the future?
 Not anymore

 ## Members: